-M&T Bank Corporation Pillar 3 Regulatory Capital Disclosure Cross-reference Sheet For the Quarter Ended September 30, 2016
+M&T Bank Corporation Pillar 3 Regulatory Capital Disclosure Cross-Reference Sheet For the Quarter Ended December 31, 2016

 In compliance with the Pillar 3 Regulatory Capital Disclosure Requirements, M&T Bank Corporation ("M&T") has provided the following summary of the required disclosure locations.
-All documents referenced, except Form 10-K for the year ended December 31, 2015, are as of and for the quarter ended September 30, 2016.
+References to the FR Y-9C and Pillar 3 Regulatory Capital Disclosures are as of and for the quarter ended December 31, 2016.
+References to Form 10-K are as of and for the year ended December 31, 2016.

-Table Disclosure Requirement Disclosure Location Disclosure Page Source Reference - if applicable Scope of Applica ion I l Qualitative: (a) The name of the top corporate entity in the group to which the Risk-Based Capital Standards (subpart D) apply.
-Pillar 3 Regulatory Capital Disclosures (Unaudited): Overview 1 (b) A brief description of the differences in the basis for consolidating entities for accounting and regulatory purposes, with a description of those entities: (1) That are fully consolidated; (2) That are deconsolidated and deducted from total capital; (3) For which the total capital requirement is deducted; and (4) That are neither consolidated nor deducted (for example, where the investment in the entity is assigned a risk weight in accordance with this subpart).
+Table Dislosura Posuizoment Disclosure Location Disclosure Page Source Reference - if applicable Scope of Applica Disclosure Requirement Disclosure Location Page паррісаріе Qualitative: (a) The name of the top corporate entity in the group to which the Risk-Based Capital Standards (subpart D) apply.
+Pillar 3 Regulatory Capital Disclosures (Unaudited): •Overview 1 (b) A brief description of the differences in the basis for consolidating entities for accounting and regulatory purposes, with a description of those entities: (1) That are fully consolidated; (2) That are deconsolidated and deducted from total capital; (3) For which the total capital requirement is deducted; and (4) That are neither consolidated nor deducted (for example, where the investment in the entity is assigned a risk weight in accordance with this subpart).
 Not applicable.
 M&T does not have differences in the basis of consolidation for accounting and regulatory purposes. (c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
-Form 10-K: Part 1-Dividends (Unaudited) Part 1-Capital Requirements (Unaudited) Part 1-Transactions with Affiliates (Unaudited) Note 23-Regulatory Matters (Audited) Form 10-K pg 8 pg 8-9 pg 13 pg 179-181 Quantitative: (d) The aggregate amount of surplus capital of insurance subsidiaries included in the regulatory capital of the consolidated group.
+Form 10-K: •Part 1-Dividends (Unaudited) •Part 1-Capital Requirements (Unaudited) •Part 1-Transactions with Affiliates (Unaudited) •Note 23-Regulatory Matters (Audited) Form 10-K pg 8-9 pg 9-11 pg 15 pg 192-193 Quantitative: (d) The aggregate amount of surplus capital of insurance subsidiaries included in the regulatory capital of the consolidated group.
 Pillar 3 Regulatory Capital Disclosures (Unaudited): • Regulatory Capital Ratios 4-5 (e) The aggregate amount by which actual regulatory capital is less than the minimum regulatory capital requirement in all subsidiaries with regulatory capital requirements and the name(s) of the subsidiaries with such deficiencies.
 Not applicable.
 Actual total capital exceeds the minimum total capital requirements.
-Capital Structure Qualitative: Summary information on the terms and conditions of the main features of all regulatory capital instruments.
-Form 10-K: •Part 1-Capital Requirements (Unaudited) •MD&A-Capital (Unaudited) •Note 9-Borrowings (Audited) •Note 10-Shareholders' Equity (Audited) Form 10-K pg 8-9 pg 88-91 pg 141-144 pg 144 Quantitative: (b) The amount of common equity tier 1 capital, with separate disclosure of: (1) Common stock and related surplus; (2) Retained earnings; (3) Common equity minority interest; (4) AOCI; and (5) Regulatory adjustments and deductions made to common equity tier 1 capital.
-FR Y-9C (Unaudited): • Schedule HC-R-Regulatory Capital FR Y-9C Schedule HC-R (c) The amount of tier 1 capital, with separate disclosure of: (1) Additional tier 1 capital elements, including additional tier 1 capital instruments and tier 1 minority interest not included in common equity tier 1 capital; and (2) Regulatory adjustments and deductions made to tier 1 capital.
-FR Y-9C (Unaudited): •Schedule HC-R-Regulatory Capital FR Y-9C Schedule HC-R (d) The amount of total capital, with separate disclosure of: (1) Tier 2 capital elements, including tier 2 capital instruments and total capital minority interest not included in tier 1 capital; and (2) Regulatory adjustments and deductions made to total capital.
+Capital Structure e • Qualitative: (a) Summary information on the terms and conditions of the main features of all regulatory capital instruments.
+Form 10-K: • Part 1-Capital Requirements (Unaudited) • MD&A-Capital (Unaudited) • Note 9-Borrowings (Audited) • Note 10-Shareholders' Equity (Audited) Form 10-K pg 9-11 pg 96-100 pg 150-153 pg 153-154 Quantitative: (b) The amount of common equity tier 1 capital, with separate disclosure of: (1) Common stock and related surplus; (2) Retained earnings; (3) Common equity minority interest; (4) AOCI; and (5) Regulatory adjustments and deductions made to common equity tier 1 capital.
+FR Y-9C (Unaudited): •Schedule HC-R-Regulatory Capital FR Y-9C Schedule HC-R (c) The amount of tier 1 capital, with separate disclosure of: (1) Additional tier 1 capital elements, including additional tier 1 capital instruments and tier 1 minority interest not included in common equity tier 1 capital; and (2) Regulatory adjustments and deductions made to tier 1 capital.
+FR Y-9C (Unaudited): • Schedule HC-R-Regulatory Capital FR Y-9C Schedule HC-R (d) The amount of total capital, with separate disclosure of: (1) Tier 2 capital elements, including tier 2 capital instruments and total capital minority interest not included in tier 1 capital; and (2) Regulatory adjustments and deductions made to total capital.
 FR Y-9C (Unaudited): •Schedule HC-R-Regulatory Capital FR Y-9C Schedule HC-R